 For a PhD degree, a student with a Master’s degree must complete 64 hours, and a student with only a baccalaureate degree must complete 96 hours.

-NOTE: All graduate students in the Department of Horticultural Sciences must have taken or will take 6 cred hours of 200, 300, 400, or 600 level HORT courses prior to admission.
-In the event that a student is deficient in HORT, the 6 hours must be taken at TAMU as a prerequisite of their degree.
-The courses must be approved by the Chair of the student’s Advisory Committee.
+NOTE: It is highly recommended that all graduate students in the Department of Horticultural Sciences have taken or will take 6 credit hours of 200, 300, 400, or 600 level HORT courses prior to admission.
+In the event that a student is deficient in HORT courses, the student’s committee can require the student to take an additional 6 credit hours of HORT (300, 400 or 600 level courses) as part of their degree The courses must be approved by the Chair of the student’s Advisory Committee.
 Any 300, 400, or 600 level courses may be applied towards the student’s Degree Plan with the Chair and Committee’s approval.
 These 6 hours of HORT courses will be in addition to the 9 hour Master’s and 12 hour Doctoral requirement at the 600 level for all HORT graduate students.
 If the student is deficient in the non-HORT supporting field courses (for example: chemistry, soils, plant physiology, etc.), the Chair will determine course prerequisites that need to be taken.

 Graduate students in the Department of Horticultural Sciences majoring in molecular and environmental plant physiology (MEPS), genetics (GENE), food science and technology (FSTC), or plant breeding (PLBR) must meet the course prerequisite requirements set forth by the Interdisciplinary Faculty of that major.